hydrationdynamics/flardl/THEORY.md

 all server queues).
 In _time space_ the observables are the download times and sizes of individual files and the queue depth of the individual server used for the transfer.
+In both spaces, the models are crude and the noise from unmodeled processes such as server state can be large.
+We aim for robustness and humility in choosing the ways to estimate control parameters on the fly.

 # Quantifying download bit rates

-Packets are always transmitted at full line speed, but the number of packets transmitted per unit time are limited by availability and policy.
-The effective rate is determined by the slowest connection, typically the downstream WAN connection.
+Packets are always transmitted at full line speed, but the number of packets transmitted per unit time are limited by traffic-shaping policy enforced by routers as well as hardware limits.
+The effective rate is determined by the slowest connection, which in many cases is the downstream WAN connection.
+In many cases, the rate-limiting connection will allow traffic at a burst rate that exceeds the limit for a short time by a noticeable factor.
+As of this writing (2024), my home internetion connection, advertised as gigabit cable, will burst to the LAN limit of 2 gigabits/s for about a second before falling back to about 850 megabits/s during the daytime.
+At night when traffic from watching video is high, both the burst and limit speeds will be lower.

 Starting transfers incurs a latency due to handshaking, and there will also be latencies for acknowledging receipt of data, both of which are dependent on transit times and protocol in use.
 Due to these latencies, a single transfer